soltysh/talks/2017/pycon/scenario.md

 ## ConfigMap

-On the Deployment Config configuration page, in Volumes section, there's a link allowing you to Add Config Files:
+On the Deployment Config configuration page, see Volumes section, there's a link allowing you to Add Config Files:

 ![add config files](img/add_config.png)